Submissions

 As part of the submission process, authors are required to check off their submission's compliance with all of the following items, and submissions may be returned to authors that do not adhere to these guidelines.

-• The submission has not been previously published, nor is it before another journal for consideration.
+• The submission has not been previously published, nor is it before another journal for consideration (simultaneous submission).
+The Journal does not accept multiple submissions.

 The submission file is in OpenOffice, Microsoft Word or RTF document file format.